 The following are some examples of medical mistakes and how they cause injury or death to patients:

 - Misdiagnosis/delayed diagnosis.
-Misdiagnosis, and any type of diagnostic error was responsible for 34% of medical malpractice payouts in 2018 according to a medical malpractice payout analysis.
-When a patient is given a wrong diagnosis, or the correct diagnosis is delayed it can cause serious injury or death for patients.
+Misdiagnosis and any type of diagnostic error were responsible for 32% of medical malpractice payouts in 2022, according to a medical malpractice payout analysis.
+When a patient is given a wrong diagnosis or the correct diagnosis is delayed, it can cause serious injury or death for patients.
 Early treatment is critical in many serious diseases.
-Delayed, missed or wrong diagnoses causes the patient to lose the opportunity to catch their disease early which can lead to less than optimal outcomes.
+Delayed, missed, or wrong diagnoses cause the patient to lose the opportunity to catch their disease early, which can lead to less than optimal outcomes.

-- Medication error.
-Medication errors accounted for about 5 percent of medical malpractice lawsuit payouts in the U.S. in a recent year.
-Whether from an overdose, prescribing the wrong medication, failure to check for drug interactions or the failure to warn about the known harmful side effects of the medication, if the patient was harmed because of a medical professional's preventable error, the patient may have grounds for a medical malpractice claim.
+- Medication errors.
+Whether from an overdose, prescribing the wrong medication, failure to check for drug interactions, or the failure to warn about the known harmful side effects of the medication – if the patient was harmed because of a medical professional's preventable error, the patient may have grounds for a medical malpractice claim.

-- Anesthesia errors occur more often that you might think.
-Some common types of anesthesia errors include administering too much anesthesia medicine, too little medicine resulting in anesthesia awareness, which is regaining consciousness during surgery but being unable to move or speak, adverse drug reactions, failure to monitor a patient under anesthesia and defective \equipment used to administer anesthesia.
-Injuries from anesthesia errors include brain injury, stroke, seizures, paralysis, coma and death.
+- Anesthesia errors.
+These occur more often than you might think.
+Some common types of anesthesia errors include administering too much or too little anesthesia, resulting in anesthesia awareness – which is regaining consciousness during surgery but being unable to move or speak.
+Other anesthesia mistakes include adverse drug reactions, failure to monitor a patient under anesthesia, and defective equipment used to administer anesthesia.
+Injuries from anesthesia errors include brain injury, stroke, seizures, paralysis, coma, and death.

 - Surgical errors.
-Operating on a human being requires precision focus, undivided attention and meticulous skill.
-Surgical errors such as wrong site, wrong side, wrong patient errors, medical tools left inside the body, nerve damage, perforated organs and making an incision in the wrong place can have serious even deadly consequences for the patient.
+Operating on a human being requires precision focus, undivided attention, and meticulous skill.
+Surgical errors such as wrong site, wrong side, wrong patient errors, medical tools left inside the body, nerve damage, perforated organs, and making an incision in the wrong place can have serious and even deadly consequences for the patient.

-- Hospital acquired infections such as MRSA, C. diff, pneumonia, surgical site infections, sepsis and other infections a patient acquires while they are in the hospital can be a result of negligence on the part of the hospital’s medical staff.
+- Hospital-acquired infections.
+MRSA, C. diff, pneumonia, surgical site infections, sepsis, and other infections can be a result of negligence on the part of the hospital’s medical staff.

 - Birth injuries.
-Injuries that are not a natural result of the birthing process but are cause by a preventable medical error may be grounds for a medical malpractice lawsuit.
+Injuries that are not a natural result of the birthing process but are caused by a preventable medical error may be grounds for a medical malpractice lawsuit.

 How safe are the hospitals in the Little Rock area?